IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 To block a specific host definition from being deleted by the host definer, you can add the following label to the node: `hostdefiner.block.csi.ibm.com/avoid-deletion=true`.

-This label works on a per node basis, where the `allowDelete` parameter definition in the `csi_v1_hostdefiner_cr.yaml` is for all cluster nodes.
+This label works on a per node basis, where the `allowDelete` parameter definition in the config map is for all cluster nodes.

 ## Defining a specific host node

-In addition to defining `connectivityType` in the HostDefiner, the node's connectivity type can be defined by overriding the `connectivityType` definition within the HostDefiner by using the `connectivity-type` label.
+In addition to defining `connectivityType` in the HostDefiner, the node's connectivity type can be defined by overriding the `connectivityType` definition within the HostDefiner by using the `connectivity-type` parameter in the config map.

 This tag defines the connectivity type of the node regardless of connectivity hierarchy.